braze-inc/braze-docs/_docs/_user_guide/administrative/company_settings/notification_preferences.md

 ## Weekly analytics reporting

 Braze optionally sends a weekly report via email to individuals you designate within your company every Monday at 5 am EST. The custom events to be included in the weekly report are selected on the **Custom Events** tab within the **Manage Settings** page of the dashboard.

+{% alert note %}
+If you are using our [updated navigation]({{site.baseurl}}/navigation), you can find **Custom Events** under **Data Settings**.
+{% endalert %}

 You may select up to five events to be included in your weekly report:

 ![Selecting events to be included in the Analytics Report][22]